usaid-cs/yesterday-i-learned/psychology.md

 - Compared to printed book readers, [it is less likely for an ebook reader to recall what was in the book.](http://www.huffingtonpost.com/the-national-book-review/drop-that-kindle-10-reaso_b_8234890.html)
 - [If](http://www.xda-developers.com/the-paradox-of-choice-and-why-oems-dont-listen/) a democracy would have an overwhelming amount of individuals with low capability quotients, [simulations](http://maxwellsci.com/print/crjss/v2-255-261.pdf) suggest that such a population would choose low capability quotient Heads of State.
 - "Daddy issues" typically refers to seeking attention from men in order to compensate for the attention (she) may not have received from (her) father.
+- If someone is watching you, then if you yawn, they might as well.
+- Users think that [skeleton loading screens are worse than not having one at all](https://www.viget.com/articles/a-bone-to-pick-with-skeleton-screens), and loading spinners make things load faster.